A welcome message from Jack Price, Vice Principal.

 Your Windows desktop PC or laptop must be running Windows 7 or newer.
 This means Windows 7, Windows 8, Windows 10 or Windows 11.
 This will allow you to use the current Microsoft apps, including Teams.

-Current Microsoft apps and the software needed for most courses will run successfully on a Mac, but the College does not routinely use Apple equipment, so we are unable to offer formal support.
+Microsoft apps and the software needed for most courses will run successfully on a Mac, but the College does not routinely use Apple equipment, so we cannot offer formal support.

-If you are going to use a Mac, it must have the current version of macOS (Monterey) or one of the previous two versions (Big Sur or Catalina).
+If you use a Mac, it must have the current version of macOS (Ventura) or one of the previous two versions (Monterey or Catalina).
 You may experience issues running apps on older versions of macOS

-The current Microsoft apps including Teams will run on most Android phones less than two years old.
-If your phone is over two years old but is still receiving official updates you should be able to run the current apps.
-Basic / starter phones may not run apps well enough for them to be usable.
-Hundreds of Android models are released every year so it is not possible for the College to guarantee a specific device will be suitable.
+Microsoft apps, including Teams, will run on most Android phones under two years old.
+If your phone is over two years old but is still receiving official updates, you should be able to run the current apps.
+Basic/starter phones may not run apps well enough to be usable.
+Hundreds of Android models are released every year, so the College can't guarantee a specific device will be suitable.

 Web Browsers